maxidl/informatiCup2019-LabWITT-CPPN/README.md

 This repository includes a conda environment in `environment.yml` as well as a pip environment in `requirements.txt`, both including all the necessary dependencies.
 We used python version 3.7.2 and although our code might be compatible with previous versions, we cannot guarantee downwards compatibility.
+We highly recommend installing the dependencies in a anconda environment or a python virtualenv.

 To create a conda environment from this file, simply run
 ```bash